Music in the Somerset Hills: Education, Artistry, and Community Through Music

 A GRAMMY-nominated “crystalline tenor” (Backstage) who was praised by the New York Times as “a tenor with a focused, powerful tone“ who sings with “subtlety” and “poignancy“, Stephen Sands is highly sought after as a soloist, conductor, music educator and ensemble member by some of the most prestigious institutions and conductors in the United States.
-Mr. Sands holds his Bachelors and Masters degrees from Westminster Choir College.
+A 2019 Excellence in the Arts winner, Mr. Sands holds his Bachelors and Masters degrees from Westminster Choir College.

 In addition to a successful career as a musician and conductor, Stephen is also a respected music educator.
-He has taught choral music to thousands of students in grades 3-12 in the Somerset Hills School District for more than 17 years.
-Stephen is also the founder and Artistic Director of Music in the Somerset Hills and the Somerset Hills Community Chorus, which celebrates its sixth season in 2015-2016.
-Highlights of this season include a concert of Bach motets and cantatas, the Trinity Wall Street Messiah, and a choral movie music concert.
+He has taught choral music to thousands of students in grades 3-12 in the Somerset Hills School District for 21 years.

-Stephen has been heard as the Evangelist and tenor soloist in numerous performances of Bach’s sacred oratorios, most recently with the Trinity Choir and Baroque Orchestra in the St. John Passion of J.S.
+Stephen has been heard as the Evangelist and tenor soloist in numerous performances of Bach’s sacred oratorios, such as this performance with the Trinity Choir and Baroque Orchestra in the St. John Passion of J.S.
 Bach.
-As an ensemble member, Stephen sings with the Carmel Bach Festival Chorale, Vox Vocal Ensemble, Aoede Consort, TENET, Clarion Music Society, Pomerium, and is a full time member of the Choir of Trinity Wall Street under the direction of Julian Wachner.
-His extensive discography includes the recent releases of a CD of Bach Motets and the Complete Haydn Masses with the Choir of Trinity Wall Street.
-Recent releases include tenor solos in the Grammy nominated recording of Handel’s Israel and Egypt with the Choir of Trinity Wall Street, and a CD of Mannerist Motets of the Renaissance with Pomerium.
+As an ensemble member, Stephen sings with the Carmel Bach Festival Chorale, Vox Vocal Ensemble, Aoede Consort, TENET, Clarion Music Society, Pomerium, and is a full-time member of the Choir of Trinity Wall Street under the direction of Julian Wachner.
 StephenSands.net